‘One Piece’ 857: Jinbei Reveals Sinister Plot To Get Big Mom And Rescue Vinsmoke

 — Frank K. (@AnimeFanTalk) March 2, 2017

 In the current chapter, Sanji and Luffy are reminiscing in the open meadows like old friends.
 As expected, an overly emotional Sanji is still afraid to face Nami after what he said and did to her back when they went their separate ways.
-However, Luffy consoles his “nakama”, and is glad they reunited.
+However, Luffy consoles his “nakama” and is glad they reunited.

 Back in Brulee’s Magical Mirror World, Carrot, Chopper, Brook, Pedro, and Jinbei are still trying to formulate a plan to rescue Sanji and Luffy, when one of the tiny mirrors claims to have seen the duo in the meadows.
 Apparently, one of the tiny shards of mirror lying in the fields spots them and confirms the same.
 Although Nami sounds unsure, Chopper eagerly picks up the broken piece of the mirror and shouts out to Luffy.
 Surprisingly, the Straw Hats pirate picks out the faint sound in the fields and picks up the small piece.
 In essence, the current chapter of One Piece manga finally establishes a communication channel between the two groups.